Tuesday, September 28, 2010

 14.11.10.
 Repairs to Centaurus Rd / Aynsley Tce house, 2 months post quake.
 House was damaged in later quakes too

-Quake damages: chimneys toppled, windows smashed, brick walls peeled off, completely or partially, stonework snapped off gables & parapets, rubble & awnings on pavements & roads.
-Seismic waves toppled chimneys, tiles, flinging bricks & stonework off tops of old bldgs.
-"Ground accelerations," said seismologists.
+Damages: toppled-chimneys, smashed-windows, complete or partially peeled brick-walls, snapped gables & parapets, rubble & awnings on footpaths & roads.
+Seismic waves toppled chimneys, tiles, flinging bricks & stonework off tops of old buildings.
+"Ground accelerations", said seismologists.

-Brick & stone bldgs fared worst, especially cnr bldgs, as traffic rumbling had weakened cnr bldgs over the years.
-Quake-proofed bldgs fared well.
+Brick & stone buildings fared worst, especially corner buildings, as traffic-rumbling had weakened corner buildings over the years.
 Our wooden, weatherboard house, on piles, jolted, shook, creaked, but survived without any cracks, nor loose tiles.
 Quaking had a deep, rumbling sound, lots of shaking, jolts.
-Profoundly deaf I never heard quakes, just felt their shaking & rumbling underfoot.
-My family & others had to describe quake sounds to me.
+Profoundly-deaf I never heard quakes, just felt their shaking & rumbling underfoot.
+My family & others described quake-noise to me.

 04.09.10.
 Quake damaged bldg, orange, plastic, road cone cordoned, Ferry Rd, Woolston.
 5 months post quake, still just so.
 Bldg would be demolished